luttje/filament-user-attributes/README.md

         }
     }
     ```

+    *This is so the traits we just added can add and sort the user attribute fields and columns.*

 5. Finally you need to show the user attributes configuration form somewhere.
 You can create your own resource completely or inherit from the `UserAttributeConfigResource` class: